Data Model

 - Availability

-Necropsies can be classified as primary or secondary.
-A primary necropsy typically begins with an intact Carcass that has not been previously examined.
+Necropsies can be classified as partial field necropsy, full necropsy, primary, and secondary.
+A primary necropsy typically begins with an intact Carcass that has not been previously examined in a facility.
 In contrast, a secondary necropsy is usually performed by a veterinary pathologist using either photographs from the primary Necropsy or conducting the Necropsy again.

 A Necropsy does not provide Specimens directly; rather, Specimens are provided through the dead Animal Source Carcass.